-Please contact support to ask for your identification token, it is one per subscirption required.
+Please contact support to ask for your identification token, it is one per subscription.

-Once the permission is given by accepting the request, Olery will be authorised to access all properties which this user has manager access.
-Olery servers will associate this list of properties with the ones in our database and schedule them to start updating their reviews with the necessary associated data.
+Once the permission is given by accepting the request, Olery will be authorised to access all properties which this user has given manager access.
+Olery servers will associate this list of properties with the ones in our database.
+We ignore the properties we don’t match and schedule them matched ones to start downloading/updating their reviews with the necessary data.

 After the reviews are updated, you can start posting reviews’ replies with the reply endpoint.